-Acronis Backup & Recovery 11.5 will deduplicate backups saved to a managed vault if you enable deduplication during the vault creation.
+Acronis Backup will deduplicate backups saved to a managed vault if you enable deduplication during the vault creation.
 A vault where deduplication is enabled is called a deduplicating vault.
-The Deduplication add-on to the agent must be installed on any machine that backs up to such vault.
-Without the add-on backing up to the vault is not possible.

 The deduplication is performed on data blocks.
 The block size is 4 KB for disk-level backups and 1 B to 256 KB for file-level backups.
 Each file that is less than 256 KB is considered a data block.
 Files larger than 256 KB are split into 256-KB blocks.